Shelpin/Guardiaen/README.md

 ![guardiaen logo with text](https://github.com/user-attachments/assets/0d82fcd9-ee5f-4a02-aa17-ae0c834193fd)

-# Telegram Group spammer kicker bot
+# Telegram Group spammer muter / kicker bot

 ## Objective
 None of the major telegram moderation bots allow to identify spammers that are already present in a group.